 - In addition to support given by staff, we encourage peer support e.g. play leaders, buddying systems, circle time.
 Peer supporter training is provided each year to Year 5 pupils to learn how to lead the Peer Supporter programme at break and lunchtimes.
-Pupils also take on roles such as School Council representatives, Young Interpreters, Reading Buddies and House Captains. - The school provides counselling with Hope Services - The school also access mental health support from NHS Reflexions - The school have 1:1, small group and sessions delivered by staff and external and internal mentors to support pupils with personal and social needs. - School have support from local community police officers.

-- The school engages the services of two lunchtime sports coaches to support children with structured physical play - Pupils are identified for support by the teachers or other school staff.
+Pupils also take on roles such as School Council representatives, Young Interpreters, Reading Ambassadors, Digital Ambassadors and House Captains. - The school provides mental health support from NHS Reflexions - The school have 1:1, small group and sessions delivered by staff and external and internal mentors to support pupils with personal and social needs. - School have support from local community police officers. - The school engages the services of two lunchtime sports coaches to support children with structured physical play - Pupils are identified for support by the teachers or other school staff.
 Parents and carers can request additional support for their children at school if necessary.

-HOW CAN PARENTS/CARERS AND/OR CHILDREN RAISE ANY CONCERNS THEY HAVE ABOUT PROGRESS OR REQUEST ADDITONAL SUPPORT?
+HOW CAN PARENTS/CARERS AND/OR CHILDREN RAISE ANY CONCERNS THEY HAVE ABOUT PROGRESS OR REQUEST ADDITIONAL SUPPORT?